baratgabor/GridOS/README.md

 - **Persistent storage for modules:** At the moment no persistent storage access is available to modules.
 - **Exception handling for each module:** The main system will be protected by module exceptions.
 Either by discarding the malfunctioning module, or by forcing the modules to implement a Reset() method for resetting themselves.

-## Example module class with both update subscription and command publishing
+## Example module class with all interfaces implemented

 The class below, after instantiating it, and registering it in the `GridOS` instance, will have its `Update()` cycle called according to its `UpdateFrequency` setting.